-- Know when the proposal guidelines allow for the inclusion of Participant Support Costs - Where allowed and appropriate, include Participant Support Costs in your proposal's budget and budget justification - If Participant Support Costs were not anticipated at time of proposal-- After the award is received, a rebudget request should be submitted to OSPA for approval.
-If approved, OSPA will send the approved rebudget request to SPA, and SPA will set up a separate ISU grant worktag for PSC. - Submit a Rebudget Request form to OSPA for ISU to request sponsor approval for rebudgeting funds to decrease any PSC budget category to a non-PSC budget category - Review SPA financial reports, transactions and source documents to ensure that funds spent out of PSC grant lines are for allowable PSC expenses - Document the names and number of participant and non-participant attendees at meetings and other events to support the proper allocation of costs
+- Know when the proposal guidelines allow for the inclusion of Participant Support Costs - Where allowed and appropriate, include Participant Support Costs in your proposal's budget and budget justification - Review SPA financial reports, transactions and source documents to ensure that funds spent out of PSC grant lines are for allowable PSC expenses - Submit a Re-budget Request form to OSPA for ISU to request sponsor approval for re-budgeting funds out of Participant Support Costs to other budget categories, if needed - Submit a Rebudget Request form to OSPA for ISU to request sponsor approval for re-budgeting funds to increase the PSC-other budget category for costs of participant activities not previously identified - Review SPA financial reports, transactions and source documents to ensure that funds spent out of PSC grant lines are for allowable PSC expenses - Document participant and non-participant attendance at meetings and other events by maintaining attendee lists that support the proper allocation of costs

-Other Information
+Other Information:

-Costs that cannot be specifically identified to a participant are not allowed as a Participant Support Costs expense.

-A participant does not perform work or services for the project other than for their own benefit.
-The participant is not required to provide deliverables or any service to the university in return for these Participant Support Costs.

-ISU employees and local attendees who are not participants may take part in conference or event meals and coffee breaks, but Participant Support Costs funding may not be used to pay for expenses of non-participants.
+- Costs that cannot be specifically identified to a participant are not allowed as a PSC expense. - A participant does not perform work or services for the project other than for their own benefit.
+The participant is not required to provide deliverables or any service to the university in return for these Participant Support Costs. - ISU employees and local attendees may participate in conference or event meals and coffee breaks but Participant Support Costs funding may not be used to pay for expenses of non-participants.